asungy/blog/content/notes/mathematics/multivariable_calculus_and_complex_analysis/01-matrices_and_linear_systems/04-linear_independence_rank_and_vector_spaces/_index.md

 math = true
 +++

-## Topics

-- Linear independence
-- Rank of a matrix
-- Vector spaces
-- Basis

 ## Notes
 - **Definition of Linear Independence** - Let us consider the vector space \(V\) with \(k \in \mathbb{N}\) and \(\mathbf{x}_1, \dots, \mathbf{x}_k \in V\).
 If there is a non-trivial linear combination, such that \(\mathbf{0} = \sum_{i=1}^{k} \lambda_i \mathbf{x}_i\) with at least one \(\lambda_i \neq 0\), the vectors \(\mathbf{x}_1, \dots, \mathbf{x}_k\) are _linearly dependent_.
 If only the trivial solution exists, then the vectors are _linearly independent_.
 - **Definition of Rank** - The _rank_ of a matrix is the maximum number of linearly independent rows.